hylang/docker-hylang/README.md

 ## Maintained by: [Paul Tagliamonte, Hy BDFL](https://github.com/hylang/hy)

-This is the Git repo of the [Docker "Official Image"](https://github.com/docker-library/official-images#what-are-official-images) for [hylang](https://hub.docker.com/_/hylang/) (not to be confused with any official hylang image provided by hylang upstream).
+This is the Git repo of the [Docker "Official Image"](https://github.com/docker-library/official-images#what-are-official-images) for [hylang](https://hub.docker.com/_/hylang/).
 See [the Docker Hub page](https://hub.docker.com/_/hylang/) for the full readme on how to use this Docker image and for information regarding contributing and issues.

 The [full description from Docker Hub](https://hub.docker.com/_/hylang/) is generated over in [docker-library/docs](https://github.com/docker-library/docs), specifically in [docker-library/docs/hylang](https://github.com/docker-library/docs/tree/master/hylang).